AccursedGalaxy/Insider-Monitor/docs/index.md

     ---

-    Learn how to configure the monitor to suit your needs.
+    Learn how to configure the Solana wallet monitor to suit your specific tracking needs.

     [:octicons-arrow-right-24: Configuration Guide](configuration/index.md)